-The University of La Verne is accredited by the Accrediting Commission for Senior Colleges and Universities of the Western Association of Schools and Colleges\, and is approved by the California Commission on Teacher Credentialing for offering credentials in several areas.
+The University of La Verne is accredited by the Accrediting Commission for Senior Colleges and Universities of the Western Association of Schools and Colleges, and is approved by the California Commission on Teacher Credentialing for offering credentials in several areas.
 The Masters of Public Administration degree is accredited by the National Association of Schools of Public Affairs and Administration (NASPAA).
 The College of Law is accredited by the Committee of Bar Examiners for the State of California.
+The Legal Studies Program is approved by the American Bar Association.